 People Per Hour (and similar websites) are full of clients who need one-off jobs to be completed quickly.

-The rates are often poor, so care is needed to only bid for the right jobs.
+The rates are often poor, so care is needed.

 By far the most common question we’re asked is this: how do you make money on People Per Hour?
 Here are a few tips that might help you get started.

 Before you begin bidding on People Per Hour or other freelancing sites, get some experience elsewhere.
 You will be asked to provide examples of your work, whether it’s copywriting, technical writing, SEO writing, design, research – whatever.
 Prove you can do what you say.

 It helps to do a little work for friends before you begin.
 Ask them to post recommendations on your profile to confirm what you’ve done, and put examples in the Portfolio area of the site.

 Be honest with yourself: if you have no experience, you will really struggle to get started.

 It takes a while to find your price point, as it will be different to the price you charge elsewhere.

 You may well need to cut your rate, especially in the beginning.